victor013001/catalogue-vigacat/README.md

 # Catalogue Vigacat

-Catalogue Vigacat is a service designed for managing a video game catalogue, built with Java and Spring Boot.
+Catalogue Vigacat is a microservice designed for managing a video game catalogue, built with Java and Spring Boot.
 This project was created to practice and improve skills.

 ## Technologies